The Lost Weekend: Plot

-On Friday, back at Nat's Bar, Nat criticizes Don for treating Helen so badly.
-Don tells Nat that he intends to write a novel about his battle with alcoholism, called The Bottle.
-He recalls how he first met Helen at the opera house, where the cloakroom mixed up their coats.
-He and Helen struck up a romance, and he remained sober during this time.
-When he goes to meet her parents, he overhears them talking about him being unemployed, wondering if he is good enough for their daughter.
-He loses his nerve and sneaks off.
-She goes to his flat, where Wick tries to cover for him, but Don confesses that he is two people: "Don the writer", whose fear of failure causes him to drink, and "Don the drunk" who always has to be bailed out by Wick.
+On Friday, at Nat's Bar, Don learns that Helen came in looking for him the previous night.
+Don says that he intends to write a novel about his battle with alcoholism, called The Bottle.
+In a flashback, he recalls how he first met Helen at the opera house.
+The cloakroom has mixed up their coats.
+Subsequently, the two strike up a romance, and he remains sober during this time.
+While going to meet her parents, he overhears them talking about his unemployment and how they are not certain if he is good enough for Helen.
+He loses his nerve and sneaks off, after phoning Helen from a booth and making a phony excuse, ostensibly intending to meet her parents later.
+However, he returns home and gets drunk.
+She goes to his apartment, where Wick tries to cover for him, but Don confesses that he is two people: "Don the writer", whose fear of failure causes him to drink, and "Don the drunk", who always has to be bailed out by Wick.
 Helen devotes herself to helping him.

 After telling Nat the story behind his proposed novel, Don heads back home to begin writing it.
-However, his alcohol cravings get the better of him and he begins a desperate search for the other bottle from the previous night, which he knows he has hidden away somewhere.
-After failing to find it, he visits another bar, where he is thrown out after trying to steal from a woman's purse because he didn't have enough to pay the bill.
-Back in his flat, he finds the bottle he had hidden and drinks himself into a stupor.
+However, his alcohol cravings get the better of him and he begins a search for that second bottle from the previous night.
+He cannot remember where he hid it.
+He goes to a nightclub, realizes that he cannot pay the bill and steals money from a woman's purse.
+He is caught, thrown out, and told never to return.
+Once home, he finds the hidden bottle by chance and drinks himself into a stupor.